 Once you have completed a final draft of your thesis and it has been approved by your faculty supervisor, you will present your research to an audience of Slavic faculty and students.
 You will prepare and give a 20-30 minute presentation, and then answer questions from the faculty and audience.
 You are welcome to use PowerPoint or other visual and audio aids for your presentation, but are not required to do so.
 We also encourage you to present at the Undergraduate Research Symposium, held every May.

 Final Post-Presentation Editing of the Thesis

-- After the presentation, you will have one final opportunity to edit your thesis.
-This is not the time to make major changes, but to correct any errors or formatting problems that may have arisen.
-Once these final editing changes have been made, turn in your final draft to your thesis supervisor for a grade.
-Unless otherwise specified by your thesis supervisor, an emailed electronic copy is fine.
+After the presentation, you will have one final opportunity to edit your thesis.
+This is not the time to make major changes, but rather to correct any errors or formatting problems that may have arisen.
+Once these last edits have been made, turn in your final draft to your thesis supervisor for a grade.
+Unless otherwise specified by your thesis supervisor, an e-mailed electronic copy is fine.

-- This final version of the thesis must be turned in no later than Friday of finals week in the quarter in which the thesis was completed.
-It may be due sooner, as per discussion with your faculty thesis supervisor.
+PLEASE NOTE: The final version of your thesis must be turned in no later than Friday of finals week in the quarter in which the thesis is completed, though it may be due sooner, as per discussion with your faculty thesis supervisor.

 Formatting and Binding the Thesis

 Your thesis must include a title page, page numbers, notes, and bibliography, and be double-spaced in a 12-point font.
 After finishing the post-presentation editing of your thesis and submitting it to your faculty supervisor, you will also need to print two copies and give them to the departmental administrator, no later than Friday of finals week in the quarter in which you complete your thesis.
 These copies should be double-sided, on quality paper, and in black ink.